Diversity Makes a Difference

-Explore Male/Female Diversity at UC Berkeley
+Review Male/Female Diversity at UC Berkeley

-If available, the chart below will include the male to female percentage among UC Berkeley's faculty, as well as students.
+When available, the chart below will include the male to female percentage among UC Berkeley's faculty, as well as students.

-Would you prefer a school that attracts students from all across the U.S.?
+Would you prefer a college that attracts students from all across the United States?
 If so this may be a good option for you.

-Learn About Nationwide Geographic Diversity
+Explore Nationwide Geographic Diversity

 The undergraduate student body is split among 46 states (may include Washington D.C.), as shown in the chart below.

-Presence of International Students at UC Berkeley
+International Student Diversity at UC Berkeley

 Age Diversity Unknown